-The Michael E. DeBakey Veterans Affairs Medical Center (MEDVAMC) is a 500 bed General Medical and Surgical Hospital.
+Welcome to the Michael E. DeBakey Veterans Affairs Medical Center (MEDVAMC) Psychology Training Programs!
+The MEDVAMC is a 500 bed General Medical and Surgical Hospital.
 This new state-of-the-art hospital opened in 1991.
 It is a teaching hospital affiliated with Baylor College of Medicine for instruction and clinical experience in various medical specialties and is part of the Texas Medical Center, the largest medical complex in the nation.
-Approximately 50 of the beds are assigned to the Mental Health Care Line, the remainder being devoted to Medicine, Surgery, Spinal Cord Injury, and Physical Medicine & Rehabilitation.
-Most veterans are treated on an outpatient basis.